Brick polytopes, lattice quotients, and Hopf algebras: Acknoledgements

 \section{Acknoledgements}

-I am grateful to N.~Bergeron and C.~Ceballos for sharing their preliminary results on Hopf algebras on pipe dreams.
-I also thank F.~Hivert for very interesting discussions on the subject of this paper.
+I am grateful to N.~Bergeron and C.~Ceballos for sharing their preliminary results on Hopf algebras on pipe dreams, to N.~Reading for pointing out relevant references and sharing his expertise on lattice congruences, and to F.~Hivert for very interesting discussions on monoids, Hopf algebras, and dendriform structures.
+I also thank three anonymous referees for relevant suggestions on this paper.